gkngkc/UnityStandaloneFileBrowser/README.md

 - File extension filter.
 - Mono/IL2CPP backends supported.
 - Linux support by [Ricardo Rodrigues](https://github.com/RicardoEPRodrigues).
-- WebGL supprt on Buttons.
+- WebGL support on Buttons.

 Example Usage in interface:

-add the script "FileOpen.cs" to the button.
+Add the script "FileOpen.cs" to the button.
 ![Alt text](/Images/AddSriptToButton.png?raw=true)

-the selected files are copied to application.persistenDatapath. the filename(s) are sent as a string to the functions in OnFilesSelected. when there are multiple files selected, they are seperated with a comma ",".
+The selected files are copied to application.persistentDatapath.
+The filename(s) are sent as a string to the functions in OnFilesSelected. when there are multiple files selected, they are seperated with a comma ",".

 Example usage in code: